soarbear/Zaif_MACD_Robot/README.md

 A trading robot which trades bitcoin by the MACD value of Zaif.

 # Requirements
-python3.6 or above, zaif-client, zaifdata
+python3.6 or above, zaifapi, zaifdata

 # Installation
 git clone https://github.com/soarbear/Zaif_MACD_Robot.git<br>